jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 * Click the ellipsis :guilabel:`...` button next to the :guilabel:`Filter` text area.
 * Using the query builder that appears, enter the criterion :kbd:`AREA >= 30000000` and choose a light color for it.
 * Add the criterion :kbd:`AREA <= 30000000` and choose a dark color.
-* Add the criterion :kbd:`DESA = 'Ajakkang'` and assign it the color black, with transparency at :kbd:`35%`.
+* Add the criterion :kbd:`DESA = 'Ajakkang'` and assign it the color red, with transparency at :kbd:`35%`.
 * Use the :guilabel:`Rendering order` to render the layers correctly so Ajakkang is visible.

 Your dialog should look like this: